unisonweb/unisonweb-org/src/data/docs/refactoring.md

+---
+title: Refactoring and modifying code in Unison
+description: This document walks through how refactoring and updates to existing definitions works in Unison.
+---

 # Refactoring and modifying code in Unison

 This document walks through how refactoring and updates to existing definitions works in Unison.
 It shows the UCM commands you'll use when refactoring.
 As a running example, we'll use a small library for computing the answers to important questions like: "What's our ingredient list and quantities if we are making enough pecan pie to serve 12 people?"